Human placentophagy: Non-maternal placentophagy

-Historical occurrences of human placentophagy
+Historical occurrences

-In a 1979 volume of the Bulletin of the New York Academy of Medicine, William Ober's article "Notes on Placentophagy" evaluates the possibility that certain ancient cultures that practiced human sacrifice may also have practiced human placentophagy, including Egyptians, Tasians, Badarians, Amrateans, Gerzeans, Semainians.
+In a 1979 article in the Bulletin of the New York Academy of Medicine, William Ober evaluated the possibility that certain ancient cultures that practiced human sacrifice also practiced human placentophagy.
 However, a 2010 survey of 179 societies found that none practices placentophagy regularly.
 A 2007 study similarly found that placentophagy has never been described as a culturally normative practice in any historical source.